sjw007s/Deep-Learning-with-Zero-Initialization-Revisiting-Symmetry-Breaking-and-Gradient-Flow/README.md

-These Codes are for zero initialization after Dec.
-19 2024.
+These codes are used for zero initialization as of Dec.
+19, 2024.

 sjw007s@korea.ac.kr